at-lab-development/adapter-java-v2-junit4/README.md

 # JIRAJUnit4TestListener for JUnit4

-JIRAJUnit4TestListener for JUnit4 is a Java library for creating proper artifact for Jenkins plugin.
+JIRAJUnit4TestListener for JUnit4 is a Java library for creating proper artifact for Jenkins plugin.Required JAVA 8 or higher.

 ## Installation
 Add rows below in pom.xml file